Los Angeles Wrongful Termination Attorneys Fighting For You

 How Employers Disguise Illegal Firing

 Often, employers will cleverly disguise unlawful terminations under seemingly legitimate pretexts.
 Employers often cite performance issues as the reason for termination.
 This can be confusing, especially if you’ve consistently received positive reviews and commendations.
-If your performance suddenly becomes a problem right after you’ve announced your pregnancy or disclosed a medical condition, this timing can be a red flag that the real reason for your termination may be discrimination.
+If your performance suddenly becomes a problem right after you’ve announced your pregnancy or disclosed a medical condition, this timing can be a red flag, indicating that the real reason for your termination may be discrimination.

 Often, the most straightforward claim to prove is a violation of an employment agreement.
-The terms of the agreement are in the contract and you can show that you were fired in violation of those terms.
+The terms of the agreement are in the contract, and you can show that you were fired in violation of those terms.
 That isn’t to say these cases are always easy and quick, but they do tend to be the most straightforward.

 What do I get from a wrongful termination settlement in California?